 - 4th April – Last day for Scouts to register and SUBMIT their application

 - 5th April – Bus Payment for Venturers & Leaders requesting transport.
 There is no charge for Bus Captains

-- 15th April – Patrol payment deadline for Patrols
+- 15th April – Last day for all Scouts to pay

 - 29th April – 1st May – ScoutHike